 Features and Customer Experience (2.5/5)

 SigFig falls somewhat flat in terms of additional features.
-It does not have a cash management product, invest using fractional shares, or reinvest dividends to rebalance a portfolio.
+It does not have a cash management product, invest using fractional shares, and it does not immediately reinvest its dividends like other providers.
 It does provide auto-rebalancing and tax loss harvesting but not provide tax-efficient asset allocation strategies or flexibility around concentrated positions and unrealized gains.
 Users can aggregate outside accounts for a holistic financial picture.
 Customers are easily able to access their investments through an app, chat feature, and easy access to the website.

 |Management Fee*||Fund Expenses*||Total Cost*|

 *Per $10,000 invested.
 First $10,000 managed free with the current promotion.

 SigFig stands out as one of the lowest-cost options, especially when considering that it provides live advice to any client with over $2,000 in managed assets.
 SigFig is currently running a promotion where the first $10,000 is managed free.
 With a total cost of $32 per $1,000 invested, SigFig is in line with other low-cost digital advice providers.Posted in Profiles